 My Lender is Pursuing an Optional Foreclosure Without Sale.
 What Should I Do?

 It is important to remember that your lender cannot simply take your home.
 You have rights and options as a homeowner and are entitled to due process and proper notification as outlined in the statute.

-If you believe that you have positive equity in your home, or your lender has conducted an occupancy inspection to try and establish that you have abandoned your home when you are still living there, they may be trying to illegally take possession of the home without a sheriff sale.
+If you believe that you have positive equity in your home, or your lender has conducted an occupancy inspection to try and establish that you abandoned your home when you are still living there, they may be trying to illegally take possession of the home without a sheriff sale.

-If your lender is pursuing an optional foreclosure without sale and you have not received the proper notification or do not think they have the legal grounds to do so, contact the Law Office of Ira J. Metrick today.
+If your lender is pursuing an optional foreclosure without a sale and you have not received the proper notification or do not think they have the legal grounds to do so, contact the Law Office of Ira J. Metrick today.
 We will carefully review your situation to see if your lender has taken any illegal actions, and help you understand your options for stopping foreclosure and staying in your home.